-So how do you remove the mold spores from your air?
+So how do you detect mold spores in your home and remove it from your air in the safest way possible?
 By utilizing an effective and high-quality UV air purifier in your home you can help to mitigate and destroy the spores circulating in your indoor air.
 The EnviroKlenz Mobile UV Model is a high-efficiency air purifier that utilizes ultraviolet germicidal radiation (UVC) lights to remove airborne particulates and allergens and hinder the growth of captured microorganisms such as bacteria, mold, and viruses.
 This UV air purifier provides a two-stage filtration process.
 First, with a patented earth mineral technology that is effective against noxious and toxic odors and chemicals through an “adsorptive neutralization” process.
 Then, with a hospital grade HEPA filter, that captures harmful dust, dander, particulates, and allergens from the air.
 The HEPA filter also collects the small mold spores from the air onto its filter, then the power of the UVC lights above the HEPA shine to kill them from the HEPA filter with a high efficiency of kill.
 This process is effective at eliminating trapped mold spores in your air and minimize your risk of toxic mold syndrome.

 After you treat your air for released spores, the next step is to do a deep cleaning of potential toxins and chemicals stuck on the surfaces of your home.
 Check out this article on How to Prevent Mold Growth in a Poorly Ventilated Home to help you learn how to effectively clear your home of toxins.
 Hopefully, now you understand what toxic mold syndrome is and what to do about it.

 EnviroKlenz Mobile UV Model w/ 3 replacement filter

 The EnviroKlenz Mobile UV System offers indoor air protection from potentially harmful spores that could be in your home’s air.
 Do you have mold in your home?
-Whether you are suffering from toxic mold syndrome, the EnviroKlenz UV System can help!
+If you are suffering from toxic mold syndrome, the EnviroKlenz UV System can help!
 This system utilizes Ultraviolet Germicidal Radiation (UVC lights) to trap and kill mold spores that are in your indoor air.
 Breathe easier with this air purification system in your home!